MaxKruse/Ironclad-Revamped/IroncladRevamped/Design.md

 8. Select 1 card in your Discard pile.
 Play that card and exhaust it.
 9. **Lost Souls**: Deal Damage for each Card in your discard pile that says "Exhaust" or "Discard".
 Exhaust those cards.
 10. Discard 1.
 Permanently Upgrade this card and Exhaust it.
-11. Exhaust 5 cards from your Draw pile.
+11. **Losing Yourself** Exhaust 3 cards from your Draw pile.
 Gain 1 Lost.
 12. Unplayable.
 When discarded, Draw 2 and gain 5 Block.
 13. Unplayable.
 When exhausted, Deal 10 damage to all enemies at the start of your turn.
 14. **Hoarder**: Gain !M!
 Collect.